 - 2000 number classes are second year level classes

-- 3000 number classes are third year level classes (IETLS 6.5 or higher or TOEFL 79 or higher recommended)
+- 3000 number classes are third year level classes

-- 4000 number classes are fourth year level classes (IELTS 6.5 or higher or TOEFL 79 or higher recommended)
+- 4000 number classes are fourth year level classes

 To register for classes, you will need to be admitted to St. Edward's University as an exchange student and submit the required vaccination documents.
 Once this has been completed and registration opens, International Student Services will send your PIN number (a code you need to complete registration) by email.